paul-abbott/paul-abbott.github.io/about/index.md

 ### About

-  Paul Abbott plays with real and imaginary drums, synthetic sounds, performance and writing.
+  Paul Abbott plays with the drum kit, synthetic sounds, performance and writing.
+He explores music as an ecology: in which the interaction of sounds, signs and the physical body grow real and imaginary music.
+His work is often concerned with creating practical and fictional structures to facilitate improvisation and experimental musical play.

   Recent and ongoing collaborations include: [XT](#) with Seymour Wright; XT+[Anne Gillis](#); [_F.R.David_, very good*](https://www.uhbooks.directory/2020/03/02/f-r-david-very-good/) with Will Holder; sound design for [Keira Greene](http://keiragreene.com/); [Rian Treanor](http://www.riantreanor.com/) Duo; [RP Boo Trio](https://www.cafeoto.co.uk/shop/xt-and-rp-boo-311218/) with XT; [The Creaking Breeze Ensemble](https://www.cafeoto.co.uk/events/nathaniel-mackey-creaking-breeze-ensemble/) with Nathaniel Mackey, Ute Kanngießer, Evie Ward, Seymour Wright and Billy Steiger; yPLO with [Micheal Speers](https://michaelspeers.net/) and performances with [Cara Tolmie](http://caratolmie.tumblr.com/).